web-platform-tests/rfcs/rfcs/testdriver_bidi.md

 The exposed events API in `test_driver` provides the following methods for each event:
 * `test_driver.bidi.{module}.{event}.subscribe(): Promise<void>`.
 The async method subscribes to the given WebDriver BiDi event, but does not add event listeners yet.
 The unsubscription is done by the wptrunner after each test.
 * `test_driver.bidi.{module}.{event}.on(handler: (event)=>void): ()=>void`.
 The method makes the handler be called each time the event emitted.
 The callback argument is the event params.
 It returns a handle for removing this listener.
-* (optional) `test_driver.bidi.{module}.{event}.once(): Promise<event>`.
-Creates a listener and returns a promise, which will be resolved after the required event is emitted for the first time.
-Removes the listener after the first event.
-This method is not required, but allows easier writing of some tests (e.g. it is used in the example above).
-It can be easily implemented via the `on` method.

 ###### Alternatives